Obersee (Lake Zurich): Bollingen Sandstone

-Bollinger Sandstein (German name) or Bollingen Sandstone is a sandstone found on Obersee lake shore, namely between Bollingen and Uznach and the Buechberg area, in the cantons of St. Gallen and Schwyz.
+The Bollinger Sandstein (Bollingen Sandstone) is a sandstone found on Obersee lake shore, namely between Bollingen and Uznach and the Buechberg area, in the cantons of St. Gallen and Schwyz.
 Depending on the layer, the appearance and texture of the natural stone also varies, therefore distinct names have developed at the different mining locations: Güntliweid, Buechberg and Uznaberg.
 Bollinger-Lehholz sandstone is mined between Jona and Bollingen.
-Since the incidence even partly is mined within the Güntliweid–Bätzimatt nature reserve, Bollinger sandstone usually is extracted with wire saws that cut the stone vertically in up to 60 m deep shafts.
+Since the incidence even partly is mined within the Güntliweid–Bätzimatt nature reserve, Bollingen sandstone usually is extracted with wire saws that cut the stone vertically in up to 60 m deep shafts.
 For example, the present Lehholz quarry dates back to 1252 AD when Rudolf II von Rapperswil founded the nearby Wurmsbach Abbey in Jona.
 It was transferred with oxen to the lake shore transshipping point to be shipped with so-called Ledi boats towards the present Sechsläutenplatz Zurich far into the 19th century.
 Particularly the present municipality of Zurich used the Bollingen quarries for the construction of countless public and private buildings, for example, the cathedral towers and the city fortifications, or the Zunfthaus zur Meisen that was built in 1757 with stone from the Buechberg quarry.
 It was also used for the Fraumünster and Grossmünster churches in Zurich, as well as for the Einsiedeln and St. Gallen abbeys.
 Almost 2000 m3 of sandstone still are mined (as of 2004) annually, usually 5 m wide and about 3.5 m high blocks weighing approximately 16 tonnes, even up to 25 tonnes.